docker/cli/docs/reference/dockerd.md

-      --bip string                            IPv4 address for the default bridge --bip6 string                           IPv6 address for the default bridge -b, --bridge string                         Attach containers to a network bridge --cdi-spec-dir list                     CDI specification directories to use --cgroup-parent string                  Set parent cgroup for all containers --config-file string                    Daemon configuration file (default "/etc/docker/daemon.json")
+      --bip string                            IPv4 address for the default bridge --bip6 string                           IPv6 address for the default bridge -b, --bridge string                         Attach containers to a network bridge --bridge-accept-fwmark string           In bridge networks, accept packets with this firewall mark/mask --cdi-spec-dir list                     CDI specification directories to use --cgroup-parent string                  Set parent cgroup for all containers --config-file string                    Daemon configuration file (default "/etc/docker/daemon.json")